How to grow parsley

 How to care for parsley

-Parsley needs plenty of water, particularly during dry weather, and benefits from the occasional feed of general seaweed fertiliser to boost leafy growth.
+A parsley herb plant needs plenty of water, particularly during dry weather, and benefits from the occasional feed of general seaweed fertiliser to boost leafy growth.
 Cut back any yellowing foliage.

 How to harvest parsley